Undergraduate Co-First-Author Paper Published in ACS Applied Nano Materials

-We are thrilled to announce that Jian-Kai Wang and Lei Rao, undergraduate students from the College of Integrated Circuits and Optoelectronic Chips (Class of 2021), have published a research article as co-first authors in the prestigious SCI journal ACS Applied Nano Materials (American Chemical Society).
-The paper, titled “A Search-and-Verification Framework for Efficient Annealing Optimization in PbS Quantum Dot Films”, was also selected as the cover art of the journal’s issue — a testament to the students’ talent in both scientific research and visual communication!
+Jiankai Wang and Lei Rao, undergraduate students from the College of Integrated Circuits and Optoelectronic Chips, published a research article as co-first authors in ACS Applied Nano Materials.
+The paper, “A Search-and-Verification Framework for Efficient Annealing Optimization in PbS Quantum Dot Films”, was also selected as the issue cover art.

 Solution-processed semiconductors like quantum dots and perovskites are emerging as key materials for next-generation optoelectronic devices due to their low cost, low-temperature processing, and tunable bandgaps.
 Among them, PbS quantum dots (QDs) stand out for their strong response in the short-wave infrared (SWIR) region, offering promising applications in surveillance, biomedical imaging, and remote sensing.